Haunted Tank: Fictional character biography

 An origin story in G.I.
-Combat #114 reveals that, at the time of the ghost's arrival, Jeb is a sergeant in the United States Army who commands a Stuart tank fighting with the Allies in the North African Campaign.
+Combat #114 reveals that, at the time of the ghost's arrival, Jeb is a sergeant in the United States Army who commands an M3 Stuart tank fighting with the Allies in the North African Campaign.
 Jeb is a "Northerner" who met his crew at the Fort Nelson Tank Training Center in the South.
 Initially, the crew is upset that Jeb has the same name as the Confederate General Jeb Stuart and they demand that the Northerner change his name.
 After showing his quality by fighting all the men individually, the crew decide he has "earned" the name.
 The original crew consists of Jeb as tank commander; Arch Asher, loader; Rick Rawlins, gunner; and Slim Stryker, driver.

 General Stuart's ghost does not initially care for his assignment, but is impressed with the fighting spirit of Jeb and his crew.
 Jeb flies a Confederate rather than a Union flag on his "haunted" tank.
 Jeb, however, is the only one who can see or hear the General.
 His crew thinks he is crazy, but continue to follow his leadership as he has solid tactical expertise (brought about through his consultations with the General, who usually gives him cryptic hints of future events) and rarely fails in his missions.